Tell me more ×

 What happens?
 Is this a possibilty, sans the astonishing improbability?
 After all, random number generation can be influenced.

 If this happens, then Person B will be able to spend person A's bitcoins.
-BUT there is only two ways this can happend:
+However, there are only two ways this can happen:

-a) Person B generate the same keypair (private key) as person A
+a) Person B generates the same keypair (private key) as person A

 or b) Person B generates a different keypair, which (public key) hashes to person A's address (a hash collision)